rmwu/harmony-solver/README.md

 #DFS solver for Harmony 3

 ## Current Project Status
-- solver works for all 3 by 3 cases.
+- solver works for all 3 by 3 cases and simple 4 by 4 cases.
 - optimizing for larger cases.

 ## About Harmony 3